Skip to footer content

 XML

-After you have successfully added the above dependencies to the pom.xml file, you will notice a small icon appears in the top right corner of the file.
+After you have successfully added the above dependencies to the pom.xml file, click on the refresh icon that appears in the top right corner of the file to install dependencies.

 4. Flatten PDF Document Using IronPDF